MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/certificate-manager-for-non-administrators.md

     3. Type the name of the profile template, add “nonAdmin” and click **OK**.

-    4. When the profile template general settings appear, scroll down all the way and under **Smartcard Configuration**, click **Change Settings**.
+    4. When the profile template general settings appear, scroll down all the way and under **Smart card Configuration**, click **Change Settings**.

     5. Under **Admin key initial value (hex)** enter the default admin key: "010203040506070801020304050607080102030405060708"